SS-31 (Elamipretide)

 • Preferred Timing: Flexible daily administration timing

-• Administration Notes: Long-term consistency is commonly emphasized because effects are often described as gradual and cumulative
+• Administration Notes: Long-term consistency is commonly emphasized because any measurable effects are generally described as gradual and cumulative.

 • Product Strength: 20.00 mg/mL